cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 2.6.
 What's new in version 1.4.31
      ----------------------------
-This chapter lists the enhancements and bug fixes in CrypTool 1.4.31, which have been added since CrypTool 1.4.30.
+This chapter lists the enhancements and the bug fixes in CrypTool 1.4.31, which have been added since CrypTool 1.4.30.

 Version 1.4.31 was released simultaneously in English and German.